India child rape, murder case: Six found guilty | DW | 10.06.2019

 An Indian court on Monday convicted six Hindu men accused of being involved in raping and killing an 8-year-old Muslim girl, identified as Asifa, in the Indian state of Jammu and Kashmir.

-The prosecution was seeking the death penalty for the three men convicted of raping and murdering the girl, including a Hindu priest.
-Three others, including two policemen, were convicted of lesser crimes of destroying evidence.
+The prosecution have sought the death penalty for the three men convicted of raping and murdering the girl, including a Hindu priest.
+Three others, including two policemen, were convicted of the lesser crimes of destroying evidence.

-"This is a victory of truth," prosecution lawyer Mubeen Farooqi told reporters outside the court.
-"The girl and her family has got justice today.
+"This is a victory for truth," prosecution lawyer Mubeen Farooqi told reporters outside the court.
+"The girl and her family have received justice today.
 We are satisfied with the judgement."

 The sentence was expected later Monday.
 A lawyer representing the accused told reporters that they planned to appeal the verdict.